Ruthvik2000/React_Learnings/README.md

    ->Parcel created a dev build
-   ->Creates a local server and hosts the app to the server ->Automaticaly refershing the age(HMR --> Hot Module Replacement)
+   ->Creates a local server and hosts the app to the server ->Automaticaly refershing the age(HMR --> Hot Module Replacement) ->Parcel uses a file watching algorithm which was written in c++ for HMR